skayaks/skayaks/README.md

 - 👋 Hi, I’m @skayaks
-- 👀 I’m interested in app and web development
+- 👀 I’m interested in app.
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...